 In his professional career and community involvement, Jake’s efforts have always focused on the legacy left for future generations.
 In his leadership with Washington State University managing an alternative energy and energy efficiency program, community volunteer efforts on the Sound Transit and Pierce Transit Boards, work on the Pierce County Public Health Board, Vice Chairmanship of the Puget Sound Clean Air Agency and as Deputy Mayor of Tacoma, Jake has always made decisions that will ensure the long term welfare of our city, state and country.
 Jake is committed to a sustainable and vibrant future for generations to come.

 Jake has lived in Tacoma for over 30 years.
-He has two children, two grandchildren and a partner, Janine.
+He has two children and two grandchildren.